AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/sql-rpt-bldr.md

 The majority of the time, differences in results can be attributed to update cycles.
 If [!DNL MBI] is in the process of replicating data from your database to your Data Warehouse, you might see different results even when using the same query.

 Connection issues can also result in discrepancies.
-Navigate to the Connections page (**Manage Data** > **Connections**) to check it out - is there an error for the database integration in question?
+Navigate to the Connections page (**[!DNL Manage Data]** > **Connections**) to check it out - is there an error for the database integration in question?
 If so, you may need to [reauthenticate the integration](https://support.magento.com/hc/en-us/articles/360016733151-Reauthenticating-integrations) to get things running again.

 If all your integrations are connected successfully and you are not in the middle of an update cycle, something else may be amiss.
 Try using the [data discrepancy troubleshooting guides](https://support.magento.com/hc/en-us/sections/360003074492) on our Support site to pinpoint the problem.